JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 7/Lesson 7 Forms- FormControl and FormGroup.md

 - Initially disabled #DONE
 - When i change a task, it should save #DONE
 - If i exit without saving, the field should revert #DONE
-- Delete
+- Delete #DONE
-- Update
+- When i click edit, it will be enabled, the user can change the tasks #DONE

+#### Editing when leaving the field
-- when i click edit, it will be enabled, the user can change and and when i leave the control it should back in a disabled state and save the changes.
-This will be triggered on an outside click
+- When i click on a disabled field, it should be enabled #DONE
+- When i leave the control it should be disabled again and save the changes This will be triggered on a click outside of the input
 - every form control has a value `.touched`

-sdk.dir=C:\\Users\\Admin\\AppData\\Local\\Android\\Sdk